As an employer, you must appoint a competent person or people to help you meet your health and safety legal duties.

 They should have the skills, knowledge and experience to be able to recognise hazards in your business and help you put sensible controls in place to protect workers and others from harm.

 It's not usually essential for them to have formal qualifications and they're not required by law to have formal training, although it can help.

 Who you can appoint

 You could appoint (one or a combination of):

 - someone from outside your business

-If your business is large, complex or high risk and your organisation doesn't have the competence to manage health and safety in-house you can get help and advice from someone outside.
+If your business or organisation doesn't have the competence to manage health and safety in-house, for example, if it's large, complex or high risk, you can get help from a consultant or adviser.
 But remember, as the employer, managing health and safety will still be your legal duty.